stolenfootball/stolenfootball.github.io/content/posts/series/windows_drivers/p2_whats_a_driver/index.md

 ### Filter Drivers
 A filter driver can sit above or below a device driver and modify the IRP before sending it to its destination.
 Continuing the client / server analogy, a filter driver is like middleware or a firewall.

-What this means is that when passing an IRP to a function driver, we aren't passing the IRP directly to the driver.
-Instead, the IRP is passed to the top of a **driver stack** associated with the device.
-The driver stack might (and probably does) contain a number of fiter drivers that view the IRP, modify what they want, and pass it down.
-Eventually the IRP will reach a driver that marks it as complete, and it is passed back up the chain and back to the user who initiated the request.
+Any number of filter drivers can act on an IRP, both before it reaches the function driver and after it passes the function driver.
+The filter and function drivers associated with a device are called the **driver stack**.
+When an IRP is sent to a device, it starts at the top of the stack and works its way down until one of the drivers marks it as complete.
+Once it is completed, it works its way back up again.

 ### Bus Driver
 A bus driver is effectively a function driver for a common data bus such as PCI, ISCSI, and USB.
 In addition to the normal responsibilities of a function driver, it also is responsible for power management of the devices attached to the bus.

 ## The Device Tree and Device Objects
-Every PnP compatible device in Windows is kept track of as a **device node** and stored as a node in the **device tree**.
-The tree shows which objects are connected to which - effectively "how to get to" a certain device from the operating system's perspective.
+Just about every device in Windows is kept track of as a **device node** and stored as a node in a structure called the **device tree**.
+The tree shows which devices are connected to which - for example in the image below, the camera is attached to a USB hub which is attached to the USB controller, and so on.

 ![Windows PnP Device Tree](./images/5_device_tree.png)

+When you send an IRP to a device, it traverses the tree down to the device it is intended for, then enters the driver stack for the device.

 Each device node has its own **driver stack**, which is the linked list of function and filter drivers associated with it.